“Let no one be fooled by the fact that we may write in English, for we intend to do unheard of things with it.” Chinua Achebe

 ‘I believe that my writing in Gikuyu language, a Kenyan language, an African language, is part and parcel of the anti-imperialist struggles of Kenyan and African peoples.
 In schools and universities our Kenyan languages …were associated with negative qualities of backwardness, underdevelopment, humiliation and punishment. ..
 I do not want to see Kenyan children growing up in that imperialist-imposed tradition of contempt for the tools of communication developed by their communities and their history.
 I want them to transcend colonial alienation.’

 I have taken these arguments further in a recent article.
 However, we cannot resist the argument that indigenisation of the language in education presents political, economic and logistic problems.
-Whose language do we educate in?
+Whose language do we educate in in a highly multilingual polity?
 How many copies of textbooks do we need in different languages?
 Would teachers be able to work wherever they wanted to?
 Would this stifle internal migration?
-Furthermore, it has also proved difficult to combat resistance based on the belief that indigenisation is ‘dumbing-down’.
+Furthermore, it has also proved difficult to combat parental resistance based on the belief that indigenisation is ‘dumbing-down’.
 Many parents want their children to speak a European language.
 The benefits are evident.